Price evaluation in tenders

-Most procurements of significant value will be by tenders evaluated using a Most Economically Advantageous Tender (MEAT) evaluation model.
+Most procurements of significant value will be by tenders evaluated using a Most Advantageous Tender (MAT) evaluation model.
 This evaluates tenders for quality elements as well as price.
 The evaluation methodology must be stated in the invitation to tender and purchasers aren't allowed to move away from the published model nor may they 'develop' the methodology after the evaluation methodology is published.
 This is a problem when evaluation panels decide that they are going to award, say, up to two points for training initiatives, up to three points for added value and up to five points for value for money when these sub elements have not been published in the methodology.
 This will be the subject of a future post but for now let's concentrate on the price evaluation.

 It is quite typical for evaluation models to split the overall score between price and quality in a 40:60 ratio, or 50:50, or even 60:40.
 The choice of ratio will be dependent on the subject of the procurement and in some cases it may go as high as 80:20.

-In the quality elements the scoring may run from 1 to 10 in grades that are described in the methodology and so it is quite possible for tenderers to achieve a very high quality element score.
+In the quality elements the scoring may run from 1 to 10 in grades that are described in the methodology and so it is quite possible for tenderers to achieve a high quality element score.

 In contrast pricing evaluation is quite commonly evaluated by comparing the individual prices against the price bid by the lowest priced tender (when there is a purchase involved, when the tender is for a disposal the comparison is with the highest price, of course).

 This comparison is often done using the formula:

 Score = (max score) x (Lowest score/Actual score) (*in graph below)